 The most common part by far that needs replacing on a water softener is the brine valve.
-The brine valve is the valve that brings water into and takes water out of the brine tank.
+The brine valve is the valve that brings water into and out of the brine tank.
 The brine tank is where the salt is stored and mixed with water to form a brine solution.
-The brine water actually gives the resin a sodium charge.
+The brine water gives the resin a sodium charge.
 This allows the exchange process in which the sodium ions are released into the water and exchanged for the hardness ions (calcium, magnesium, iron, etc.).
-Once all of the sodium ions are gone from the resin beads, the softener needs to regenerate to get the sodium charge back to be able to soften the water again.
+Once all the sodium ions are gone from the resin beads, the softener needs to regenerate to get the sodium charge back to be able to soften the water again.

 Why are brine valves the most common repair?

 Brine valves are made of brass and salt is corrosive to brass.
 Additionally, more than 98 percent of U.S. water supply systems disinfect drinking water using chlorine.
 Chlorine can eat away at the rubber seals that prevent water flow through the brine piston when the brine valve is not being used.
 Manufacturers tried to make brine valves out of plastic to combat this issue but found that brass valves still performed better.